 I conceive, project manage and edit visual stories of all sizes, from breaking news to medium and long-term enterprise.
 In addition, I lead the development of tools and templates that make visual storytelling easier for everyone in our organization.

 I believe in hiring smart designers, creative problem solvers and exceptional storytellers and creating an environment where my team can do their best work.
 I’m lucky to lead a group with an amazing variety of skillsets: illustrators, animators, designers, reporters, data analysts, front-end specialists and full-stack developers.
 Check out our projects.
+And here we are having a little celebration:

 In my first four years at The Washington Post, I focused on the design and front-end development of interactive graphics — especially maps and data visualizations — and innovative story experiences for digital platforms that often included video and photography.
 My favorite part of my job involves coming up with creative ways to combine multimedia and technology in storytelling.
 Check out my resume here.